Example Project risks – good and bad practice:

 - “Scope is ill-defined“.
 This is a statement – not a risk.
 Every item of risk must identify the uncertainty that gives rise to risk.
 This example is an issue, not a risk.

 - “The project may be late”.
-This example may seem to get closer to describing risk but it does not.
+This example may seem to get close to describing risk but it does not.
 It is a general statement of outcome relating to the project.
 It describes no specific risk at all.

 - “Project estimates are very optimistic”.
 Once again, this is a statement.
 Assuming it is true, it is an issue, not a risk.

 - “Poor data quality”.
-This is no more than an un-qualified statement.
+This is no more than an unqualified statement.
 Period.

 Basic definition of risk: “chance of danger” are the key words

-Good examples of project risks:
+Good examples of real project risks:

 Genuine projects always carry risk – i.e. uncertainty.
 Probably the biggest indicator of the likelihood of risk is whenever you hear the word “new”, i.e. new supplier, new process, (especially) new technology etc. Those definitely indicate the likely presence of risk.
 Quite possibly very grave risk in a project environment.
 The other most common source of risk is dependencies.
 These are both great sources for potential risk.